 “We are very pleased by the services we get from the Law Offices of Carl Shusterman.
 Our experience in the past year with all our H1B renewals has been amazing, and we’ve obtained great results.”

 - KRG Technologies, Valencia, California

 Zoom Consultations Available!

 There is an annual limit to the number of visas that may be issued to immigrants seeking permanent resident status in the US.
 Note that immigrant visas are unlimited to those considered “immediate relatives” of US citizens including parents, spouses, and unmarried children under the age of 21.
 Immigrant visas for individuals in a preference category are however limited in numbers set by the Immigration and Nationality Act (INA).
 This is why your priority date is important.

 Family sponsored preference categories are limited to 226,000 visas per year and employment-based preference visas are limited to 140,000 annually.
 Along with these numerical limits, the percentage of visas allotted to each country is limited annually.
-The category and country of origin determine your priority date.
 When your priority date becomes current, you will be able to apply for a green card.

 Priority Date Links

 What Can We Help You With - Videos